neurologic/Comparative-Animal-Behavior/assessment-sum/assessment_phylogeny-evolution.md

 ***Q5: According to the optimality theory model (Figure 2), for the singing phenotype to be evolutionarily stable over the silent phenotype, the increase in mating success from singing must be [bigger / smaller] than the increase in _________________ due to singing.***

-***Q6: The risk of predation ($k$) could depend on:
-		1. the fitness ($F$) of the singing phenotype
+***Q6: According to the optimality theory model (Figure 2), the average fitness of the singing phenotype could depend on:
+		1. whether conspecifics sang or were silent
 		2. the number of predators in the environment
+		3. whether $m > k$ or $m < k$ for the silent phenotype
-		3. whether singing increased or decreased mating sucess (Select one answer.
-Provide an explanation why the answers that you did not choose were incorrect)***
+(Select the one correct choice.
+Then provide an explanation why the two answers that you did not choose were incorrect)***

+***Q7: Examine the data in Figure 3.
+Under which condition (A or B) would you predict singing will be the optimal phenotype (versus silent)?***

 :::{image} /images/optimality-theory-crickets-mock-data-exam-example.png
 :width: 400